 - Generally internships are taken for three credits in a given semester.

-- Rule of thumb: hours of work per credit comparable to the one-hour-in-class-plus-three-hours-outside-class guideline used for one credit in a regular course.
-Over a 14 week term, a three-credit course turns out to be approximately 160-200 hours by this metric.
+- Translation of hours of work and training to credit.
+The rule of thumb is that 40 hours of internship work per credit are comparable to the one-hour-in-class-plus-three-hours-outside-class guideline used for one credit in a regular course.
+Over a semester, a three-credit course turns out to be approximately 160-200 hours by this metric.

 8. Required Work and Grades

-- one credit of the grade is based on written work done during the internship and the oral presentation
+- one half of the grade is based on written work done during the internship and the oral presentation